hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 ______________________________________________________________________________________
 ## Profile

-I perform my activities with commitment and enthusiasm, being always determined and proactive in carrying out the work.
+I perform my activities with commitment and enthusiasm, being always determined and proactive.
 With creativity, initiative, and balance, I try to develop my daily tasks and increase the institution's multidisciplinary team.

 Currently, I am working with computational mechanics and engineering, with emphasis on numerical analysis, solid mechanics, nonlinearities, the behavior of concrete and quasi-brittle materials, constitutive modeling and numerical-computational methods in engineering.